unsol/design/spec.md

                            | "EVMC_REVERT"
 ```

-#### Error Codes
+### Error Codes

-The following codes indicate other non-execution errors with the VM.
+The following codes indicate other non-execution errors with the execution engine.

 -   `EVMC_REJECTED` indicates malformed or wrong-version EVM bytecode.
 -   `EVMC_INTERNAL_ERROR` indicates some other error that is unrecoverable but not due to the bytecode.